apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Default false
 : Boolean value indicating that custom `BlobStore` to use.
 By default it uses `MongoBlobStore`.

+maxReplicationLagInSecs
+: Default 21600 (6 hours)
+: Determines the duration beyond which it can be safely assumed that state on secondary would be consistent with primary and its safe to read from them.
+(See [OAK-1645][OAK-1645])

+blobGcMaxAgeInSecs
+: Default 86400 (24 hrs)
+: Blob Garbage Collector (GC) logic would only consider those blobs for GC which are not accessed recently (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).
+For example as per default only those blobs which have been created 24 hrs ago would be considered for GC

+versionGcMaxAgeInSecs
+: Default 86400 (24 hrs)
+: Oak uses MVCC model to store the data.
+So each update to a node results in new version getting created.
+This duration controls how much old revision data should be kept.
+For example if a node is deleted at time T1 then its content would only be marked deleted at revision for T1 but its content would not be removed.
+Only when a Revision GC is run then its content would removed and that too only after (currentTime -T1 > versionGcMaxAgeInSecs)

 Example config file

     mongouri=mongodb://localhost:27017